What are the signs of dementia in women?

 In 2014 the Joseph Rowntree Foundation published the ‘Dementia through a woman’s eyes’ project.
 It highlighted that historically, there has been a limited research and clinical trials focused on women only.
 In fact, the project explained that in one review, only 22 of 133 research papers related directly to women and dementia.

 This is a problem for a number of reasons.
 With fewer female only studies, the less we know about why women more likely to develop a form of dementia.
-It also means that we don’t know enough about whether women only services are needed or are effective in managing dementia day to day.
+It also means that we don’t know enough to explore whether there is a more effective treatment for women, or how women-only services could help manage dementia in everyday life.

-What are the early signs of dementia in a woman?
+What are the very early signs of dementia in a woman?

 The most common cause of dementia is Alzheimer’s disease.
 Early symptoms of Alzheimer’s include: